aishoot/Sound_Localization_Algorithms/README.md

 # Microphone_Array_Beamforming
-Recognition of a point sound source by traditional beamforming algorithm
+A simple demo display of a point sound source recognition by traditional beamforming algorithm.